 Amazon Prime members can have unlimited full resolution photo storage plus five secure GB of video and filesharing storage.
 Households can share the storage of up to five people who aren’t Prime members.
 Google Photos is similar, but Apple has a similar service, charging $0.99 per month.

 Amazon Prime Music

 Amazon Prime Music is free, featuring over two million songs ad-free, top playlists, and thousands of stations.
-You may have access to the ten million song collection for an additional monthly charge.
+You may have unlimited access to the 90 million songs for an additional monthly charge.

 Amazon Prime Video

 You can get additional subscriptions for video from third-party providers.
 An Amazon Prime membership also gives you free access to Prime Video and lets you stream many movies and TV shows (including Amazon Originals).
 However, not all movies and TV series are free, but rentals are often at a low cost.